sarahciston/codingcare/posts/0critintro.md

   * Leaking Subjects & Bounding Boxes: On Training AI, Elisa Giardina Papa (2022)
   * Google Maps Hack (Traffic Jam), Simon Weckert (2020)
   * Declassifier & Humans of AI, Phillip Schmitt (2019)
-  * Sys server, feminist server manifesto, serve pub
+  * Sys server, feminist server manifesto, serve pub, "A Traversal Network of Feminist Servers"

+>"rosa [travelling server] is not only constituted in hardware or sotware, but also the multitude of relations that are created around the making, maintaining and passing on of this infrastructure: the processes that are performed, the afective charge of their actioning, the community around them." @TraversalNetworkFeminista

 ##### Counterpublishing
   * Zines to clarify information [@VisualIntroductionAI]